 As an implant dentist, we replace teeth on a regular basis using a surgical procedure.
 To determine if you qualify for implant surgery, we need to examine your gums and take X-rays to find out if you have enough bone density for the procedure.
 If you do not, we can discuss other options like mini dental implants or the All-on-4 procedure which are also implanted, but the metal posts are smaller.

 Regardless of which procedure is right for you, we can do everything in our power to give you replacement teeth that look natural, beautiful and function like your natural teeth once did.
 With implants, you can continue to eat all of your favorite foods, speak clearly, and have a confident smile, free from the worry that your teeth could fall out.

-Check out what others are saying about our implant dental services on Yelp: Implant Dentist Woodland Hills
+Check out what others are saying about our implant dental services on Yelp: Implant Dentist in Woodland Hills, CA

 Our qualifications as an implant dentist